PetarChulin/SPACenter/README.md

 For best user experience use google chrome.

-Simple spring application demonstrates basic functionalities as login/logout user ,validating data , adding and removing items to cart and so on.
+Simple application demonstrates basic functionalities as login/logout user ,validating data , adding and removing items to cart and so on.

+Used tools: Spring, Thymeleaf

 Run on http://localhost:8080